Read any “online money-making” guide, and the first thing they suggest is selling on eBay.

 The setup is almost alike and the business models employed are replicas of each other.
 In this context, I would recommend signing up for both SendEarnings and InboxDollars, as you would essentially be doing the same thing.

 Both also have a decent referral program.
 Get more people into the game and earn more money.

 2. Adsense Niche Site

 Google Adsense is probably one of the easiest ways of monetizing a website or blog.
-There is no physical or virtual items that need to change hands here.
+There are no physical or virtual items that need to change hands here.
 You don’t have to trade any services in order to derive your income.

 There is also no software program to be developed, or e-Book to be created.

 All you have to do is put a snippet of code on your website.
 This code will then serve ads based on the content of your pages.
-And whenever a visitor of your site clicks on an ad, you earn commission.
+And whenever a visitor to your site clicks on an ad, you earn a commission.
 What you earn per click can be anything from a few cents to up to $50 or even more in rare cases.